serdarakyol/predict_house_prices/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```
-data_visualize.ipynb file for analyse the dataset
+data_visualize.ipynb file for analyse the dataset,
 train.ipynb for train different models and see the results

 ## RESULTS